iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 We might call it Mode 1.5, in which some subnets are routed directly, but other subnets are still routed through a firewall.

-I don't encourage using this mode, and describing it here is to demonstrate the beauty of SDWAN flexibility.
+I don't encourage using this mode, but I am describing it here to demonstrate the beauty of SDWAN flexibility.

 In a nutshell, a VNet with a single security zone (all subnets equal) becomes Mode 1, and a VNet with security zones equal to the number of subnets becomes Mode 2.